stefanazzz/FD3D/README.md

 and sqrt(mu/rho), respectively. mu is shear modulus, lambda is lame modulus, and rho is mass density.
 - inhomogeneous waves (e.g. Rayleigh) can be slower than S wave, depending on the specific ration of mu and lambda.
 - additional routines defined in other f90 files are used for PML absorbing boundaries only, and need not be modified.
-- free surface is implemented in first j (y) layers
+- free surface is implemented in first j (y) layers using the mirror method (symmetry / antisymmetry of stress and velocity).
-- absorbingg boundaries are implemented on all other sides of cuboid
+- PML absorbing boundaries are implemented on all other sides of cuboid